 Singapore's nightlife is more than flashy and daring .
 As the sun sets, Singapore opens its eyes and transforms into one of the most vibrant cities in Southeast Asia.

 Hit the dance floor to chart-topping hip-hop and R&B, house and techno in some of Asia's best nightclubs that attract top DJs from around the world.
 Here is the list of the best nightclubs in Singapore :

 Marquee Singapore (2 Bayfront Avenue B1-67, Singapore)

-Open Fridays and Saturdays from 10pm to 6am.
+Open Friday and Saturday from 10pm to 6am.

 Marquee offers the best of Singapore nightlife .
-This elegant and iconic Marina Bay Sands nightclub boasts enormous spaces and a very high ceiling that even houses a giant indoor Ferris wheel inside that offers revelers an unparalleled view of the nightclub.
+This elegant and iconic nightclub in Marina Bay Sands boasts enormous spaces and a very high ceiling that even houses a giant indoor Ferris wheel that offers revelers an unrivaled view of the nightclub.

 Proud to be the largest nightclub in Singapore , Marquee is a large playground dedicated to nightlife that spreads over 2,300 square meters over three floors with ceilings up to 30 meters high.
 Get ready to rock out on the dance floor and join some of Singapore's coolest parties, to the beat of some of today's top DJs.

 Zouk Club Singapore (3C River Valley Road 01-05, Singapore)